blueman-project/blueman/README.md

 Feel free to [open a GitHub issue](https://github.com/blueman-project/blueman/issues/new) for anything you need help with.

-You can also ask questions or join discussions at [the blueman mailing list](http://ml.mate-desktop.org/listinfo/blueman).

 ## Contributing

 Fork, make your changes, and issue a pull request.
 If you just want to edit a single file, GitHub will guide you through that process.